Jeremy Messersmith: Purple Hearts

 In early 2018, Messersmith released "Purple Hearts", the first single from his fifth full-length studio album, Late Stage Capitalism.
 In a press release, he elaborated on the song's narrative, calling it "two people on opposite sides of a cultural divide, who are experiencing the loneliness and disconnection of modern society in the form of the worst first date of all time.
 For a pop tune, that concept is a giant bummer.
 So I went full Bacharach to lift the lyrics above the dread, and coated the song with a generous layer of 1960s orchestral schmaltz, which I find irresistibly euphoric.
 So much so that I even dusted off my trumpet from middle school to take a solo during the instrumental break."

 Mixtape for the Milkyway

 In 2020, Messersmith released "Mixtape for the Milkyway", described as "a collection of sad, beautiful songs written and performed by Minneapolis-based recording artist Jeremy Messersmith.
 A celebration of sonic minimalism and introspective non-fiction songwriting, delicately produced by John Mark Nelson, the songs and accompanying ambient videos provide a compelling emotional landscape worth a visit."

-Single "666"
+Fox/Coyote

-In 2022, Messersmith released his single "666" described as "psychedelic-rock/southern gothic" that instantly transports listeners into a "Quentin Tarantino universe-style Halloween party."
-The single was released ahead of All Hallow's Eve, Messersmith's inaugural celebration of life, love, and death at the Fitzgerald Theater.
+On April 1, 2026, Messersmith released Fox/Coyote, his first studio album in seven years.
+The Star Tribune described the record as one of his most accessible to date, with synth-pop influences though lyrically dark and funny.